Clemson–South Carolina rivalry: History and notable games

 The Gamecock mascot made its first appearance in 1902.
-In that first season as the Gamecocks, Carolina defeated a highly favored Clemson team coached by the legendary John Heisman 12–6.
-But it was the full-scale riot that broke out in the wake of the game that is remembered most.
+In that first season as the Gamecocks, South Carolina defeated a highly favored Clemson team coached by the legendary John Heisman by a score of 12–6, their first win over Clemson since 1896.
+However, it was the full-scale riot that nearly broke out in the wake of the game that is remembered most.

 "The Carolina fans that week were carrying around a poster with the image of a tiger with a gamecock standing on top of it, holding the tiger's tail as if he was steering the tiger by the tail," Jay McCormick said.
 "Naturally, the Clemson guys didn't take too kindly to that, and on Wednesday and again on Thursday, there were sporadic fistfights involving brass knuckles and other objects and so forth, some of which resulted, according to the newspapers, in blood being spilled and persons having to seek medical assistance.
-After the game on Thursday, the Clemson guys frankly told the Carolina students that if you bring this poster, which is insulting to us, to the big parade on Friday, you're going to be in trouble.
-And naturally, of course, the Carolina students brought the poster to the parade.
+After the game on Thursday, the Clemson guys frankly told the South Carolina students that if you bring this poster, which is insulting to us, to the big parade on Friday, you're going to be in trouble.
+And naturally, of course, the South Carolina students brought the poster to the parade.
 If you give someone an ultimatum and they are your rival, they're going to do exactly what you told them not to do."

-As expected, another brawl broke out before both sides agreed to mutually burn the poster in an effort to defuse tensions.
-The immediate aftermath resulted in the stoppage of the rivalry until 1909.

-World War II era
+As a result, 200-300 Clemson cadets marched on USC with rifles and bayonets, aiming to retrieve the sign.
+In response, forty South Carolina students, including future USC president J. Rion McKissick, armed themselves with knives and pistols to defend the campus and sign.
+Staff and police were able to defuse the situation, resulting in no shots being fired and no blood being spilled.
+They created a compromise to burn the sign between the two groups of students as they cheered at each other.
+The rivalry would also be suspended until 1909, out of concern for future violence.
+However, the year's events solidified the gamecock as the USC mascot and the burning of the poster began the tradition of the "Tiger Burn", which continues today.